ArthurSonzogni/chromiumos-platform2/shill/doc/vpn.md

 >   generalizes L2TPv2 such that the assumption of the L2 protocol being PPP is
 >   removed.
 L2TP/IPsec is described in [RFC 3193], which--as the RFC numbers
 >   might suggest--is based on L2TPv2.
 In particular, xl2tpd is an
->   implementation of RFC 2661, and all references to L2TP in Shill and
+>   implementation of RFC 2661, and all references to L2TP in Shill are
->   vpn-manager are specifically referencing L2TPv2.
+>   specifically referencing L2TPv2.

-Upon a Connect request, `L2TPIPsecDriver` spawns an l2tpipsec_vpn process, passing the proper configuration flags and options given the configuration of relevant Service properties.
-One important configuration option set is the "--pppd_plugin" option, which is used so that `L2TPIPsecDriver` can get updates from the pppd process created by xl2tpd, which passes messages to `L2TPIPsecDriver::Notify`.
-One use of the `Notify` method is to get information of the PPP interface created by pppd when the PPP connection is established, which is used to create the corresponding `PPPDevice` instance.
-The `Notify` method is also used to get information about a disconnection, although `L2TPIPsecDriver::OnL2TPIPsecVPNDied` also serves that purpose but receives the exit status from l2tpipsec_vpn rather than pppd.

 ### Built-in OpenVPN